15 Ideas to Utilize Your Space as Your Church Grows

 Portable Ideas

-If you share space with a weekday program:
+If you share space with a weekday program, consider these three portable ideas:

 Determine who’s financially responsible for any broken materials ahead of time.
 Clearly communicate expectations and resolve conflicts immediately.
 Plan an informal time at least once a year for both staffs to meet together.